lilanleo/RoVista/README.md

-# RoVista: Measuring and Understanding the Route Origin Validation (ROV) in RPK
+# RoVista: Measuring and Understanding the Route Origin Validation (ROV) in RPKI
 This is the code repo for RoVista.
-Paper will be public available soon
+Paper will be published at IMC'2023.
 ## Results
 We public our daily measurement results here: https://rovista.netsecurelab.org/
 ## Methodology